jhmccandless/web_hb/README.old.md

 - ability to choose workout form type from the form page as well as the homepage
 - field validations
 - using more exact time keeping with using dates
+- dual timers for two ppl doing the workout at once